GENERAL PROGRAM QUESTIONS

 When can I expect to hear about admittance after completing my application?

 We utilize a rolling admissions process.
 This means we review applications as they are submitted and completed, and release decisions as they are available.
-The first wave of decisions after the December 15th Priority deadline typically comes by late January.
-Decisions for applications completed after December 16th are typically made by late February.
+The first wave of decisions after the December 15th Priority Deadline are typically released by early February.
+Decisions for applications completed after December 16th are typically made by early March.
 Regardless of when your application is completed, please know we are giving your application the full consideration it deserves, and are diligently working to get your decision out as soon as possible.
 We know you're as anxious as we are for you to join us!

 I’m having trouble with the application.
 Who can help me?